Highs & Lows: Ontario’s First Week of Cannabis RetailRandi DruzinApril 9, 2019

 While some cannabis consumers fretted over possible product shortages, others raised concerns about accessibility.
 Not all the stores were prepared to accommodate customers with limited mobility—no small glitch considering the high number of consumers who use cannabis for therapeutic purposes.

 The Hunny Pot said it had a ramp that customers on wheelchairs, scooters and other wheel-assisted devices could use to enter the building but none was spotted.
 As a result, some customers faced challenges entering the building and moving around the multi-level store.
-About 400 kilometres east, in Ottawa, Fire & Flower
+About 400 kilometres east, in Ottawa, Fire & Flower, didn’t have an accessibility ramp either.
+Representatives of both stores say they plan to make their outlets more accessible, in compliance with Ontario law.

 “I’m not sure what accommodations are in place at these stores.
 I think that is something we should all turn our mind to,” said Sa’d.
 “That being said, I’m excited about having our first brick-and-mortar stores,” she said.
 “But we have a long way to go.”